Jack Broughton: Later life and death

 Broughton continued to teach boxing until 1787, when he was in his eighties.
 He was married to a woman named Elizabeth, who was approximately 20 years his junior.

 In December 1768, Broughton was involved in hiring ruffians to be sent to Brentford on behalf of Sir William Beauchamp-Proctor, who was standing for parliament.
 A riot broke out on 8 December, though it is uncertain whether the gang Broughton hired was intended to incite the riot or preserve order.
 Two men, one of whom was hired by Broughton, were subsequently found guilty of murder, though both were later granted a reprieve.

 He died on 8 January 1789 at his house at Walcot Place, Lambeth, and left a sum of £7,000 to his niece.
 He was interred at Westminster Abbey and requested to have the epitaph "Champion of England" carved on his headstone, but the dean of the church objected, and left a blank space.
 In 1988, Broughton's request was fulfilled with the qualification "Pugilist" also added to the line.

 Legacy

 Broughton appeared in 18th century art and literature.
 He was the subject of portraits by John Ellys and John Hamilton Mortimer, and also served as a model for John Michael Rysbrack's statue of Hercules.
-In literature, Paul Whitehead satirised one of Broughton's bouts against George Stephenson in the 1744 mock-epic poem "The Gymnasiad", and William Hazlitt's 1822 essay "The Fight" references of one of the fights between Broughton and Stephenson.
+In literature, Paul Whitehead satirised one of Broughton's bouts against George Stephenson in the 1744 mock-epic poem "The Gymnasiad", and William Hazlitt's 1822 essay "The Fight" references one of the fights between Broughton and Stephenson.
 Henry Fielding also alluded to Broughton's boxing academy and lampooned the invention of "muffler" boxing gloves in several of his writings, including the 1749 novel The History of Tom Jones, a Foundling.

 Broughton was one of the original inductees of the International Boxing Hall of Fame, inducted as a pioneer of the sport.